 Find Related Experience

 Create ESTIMATES.
 Don’t get hung up on exactness, just do your best.
-If you have no strong/relevant/recent acting experience list items such as the above each on their own line.
-The more recent or strong or relevant the experience, the more it should be listed on its own line in detail.
-Radio experience should be minimized, but not omitted.
+The more recent or strong or relevant the experience, the more detail is needed.
+Very relevant experience can get its own line.
+Radio experience should be minimized, not omitted.
 Voice over agents are biased against radio experience, in general.

 Don’t Exclude Any Experience